wilkinson/project-data/report.md

-The [fasta](http://q.cgr.googlecode.com/hg/fasta.js) function will now be defined so that it can be distributed to remote machines and its results can be returned by Q to the original machine.
-Because Q provides opportunistic parallelization for programs that utilize it, the sequence matching for all fourteen genomes will execute simultaneously when enough remote machines are available.
+The [fasta](http://q.cgr.googlecode.com/hg/fasta.js) function will now be defined so that it can be distributed to remote machines and its results can be returned by QM to the original machine.
+Because QM provides opportunistic parallelization for programs that utilize it, the sequence matching for all fourteen genomes will execute simultaneously when enough remote machines are available.